Unless you’ve been living under a rock for the past decade, you’ve more than likely heard the term ‘freelancing’ before.

 With your proposal you’ll also need to submit a ‘cover letter’.

 This is the crux of your application and is the equivalent to a CV.
+You can find the best sites offering cover letters here.

 If you already have a CV/cover letter then use this to guide you when writing a cover letter.